Healthy Apple Pie Blondies

 Okay, I’m done.
-These are just so delicious that they deserve four hallelujahs.
+These are just so delicious that they deserve five “hallelujahs” 😉

-Just like any typical dessert, these blondies are indulgent, but they definitely aren’t sinful and won’t cause you to be guilt-ridden whatsoever.
+Just like any typical dessert, these Apple Pie Blondies are sweet, dense, and indulgent, but they definitely aren’t sinful and won’t make you feely guilty whatsoever!

-It’s like an old and boring apple pie married a young and sexy blondie…
+It’s like an old, boring apple pie married a young, sexy blondie 😉

 - 160g (1 cup) Brown Rice Flour